What is the power forward in basketball?

 Simultaneously, 3 cuts down to the right side corner using the hammer screen in the process, receives the ball via a drift pass from 2, and takes the three-point shot if open.

-This particular screening action could be advantageous, especially if the power forward’s defender does not know how to competently fight over the top of an on-ball screen.
+This atypical screening action might also be advantageous, especially if the power forward’s defender does not expect the screen to happen, particularly from a smaller offensive player.

-To start the basic action, 4 receives the ball from 1 and after that, 2 lifts from the low post area to set an inverted screen; more specifically, a step-up type of screen.
+At the beginning of the action, 4 receives the ball from 1 and after that, 2 lifts from the low post area to set an inverted screen; more specifically, a step-up screen.

 Next, 4 uses that screen to dribble towards the baseline, ultimately to attack the rim for a potential scoring opportunity via a layup or dunk.